auchung/seasonal-recipes/README.md

 - This strong right skew motivated the creation of a binary `high_rating` variable (`avg_rating ≥ 4.5`).

 <iframe
-  src="assets/avg_rating_dist.html"
+  src="assets/univariate1.html"
   width="700"
-  height="500"
+  height="400"
   frameborder="0"
 ></iframe>

 #### High Rating (`high_rating`)
-- A more detailed and closer look at the distribution of higher ratings
+- A more detailed and closer look at the distribution of higher ratings.

 <iframe
-  src="assets/high_rating_dist.html"
+  src="assets/univariate2.html"
   width="700"
-  height="500"
+  height="400"
   frameborder="0"
 ></iframe>